1. Is it safe and secure to register over the internet?

 Interested participants should contact John Squires at firstname.lastname@example.org for registration information and to obtain a copy of a special waiver that must be signed prior to race weekend.

 16. What is the Health and Fitness Expo?
 Do I have to go?
 Does it cost money?

 The Health and Fitness Expo is FREE and open to participants, their friends and family, and the general public.
-The Expo will be held on Friday and Saturday May 16 & 17, 2014 at the I-X Center in Cleveland.
+The Expo will be held on Friday and Saturday May 15 & 16, 2015 at the Convention Center in Cleveland.
 Each registered participant is required to attend to pick up their race bib (including timing chip) and t-shirt.
 Please bring your ID in order to pick up your packet.

 Additionally, the Expo is a great place to get great deals on shoes and clothing, meet running legends, sample new products and more.
 Check back on the website for speaker schedules, vendor info and other information.

 17. Can someone else pick up my bib and race packet for me?

 YES!
 Someone other than the registered runner may pick up the race packet at the Expo.
 BUT - everyone must show an ID to get a packet.
 A photocopy will suffice, but no packets will be given out without proper ID.

 18. Can I pick up my race packet on race day?

 No, there is no packet pickup race day.
 All packets must be picked up at the Health and Fitness Expo.

 19. I won't be able to participate; can I still pick up my t-shirt?